 We talk a lot about vitamins, healthy fat, protein, and antioxidants, yet there’s simply not enough attention given to these wonderful, unsung heroes of the nutrient world: minerals.

 Minerals — especially essential minerals calcium, chromium, iron, magnesium, manganese, molybdenum, potassium, sodium, zinc, and, of course, copper — help keep our bodies healthy, functioning, and upright.

-Luckily, zinc can be found easily within many plant-based foods including staples such as legumes, nuts, seeds, whole grains, and dark chocolate.
+Luckily, zinc can be found easily in many plant-based foods, including staples such as legumes, nuts, seeds, whole grains, and dark chocolate.
 Here are 15 excellent ways to increase your zinc consumption using natural, plant-based foods!

 We also highly recommend downloading the Food Monster App — with over 15,000 delicious recipes it is the largest plant-based recipe resource to help you get healthy!
 And, don’t forget to check out our Whole Foods Archives!

 1. Everyday Chickpea Curry

 Legumes are an excellent source of plant-based nutrients, including zinc!
 For instance, one cup of chickpeas offers 21 percent of your daily value of copper.
 This Everyday Chickpea Curry recipe by Meredith Youngson is super easy to make and can be prepared in a large batch to be frozen for later days or kept in the fridge for a healthy go-to option throughout the week.

 2. Coconut Hemp Milk